 Companies scoring a zero for any or all of the above categories did not receive any citations or other violations within a given month.
 Essentially, any trucking company that has multiple zeroes in these categories can likely be considered a safe freight shipper in compliance with all FMCSA standards and regulatory requirement.

-Choosing the Right Arkansas Hopper Bottom Trucking Company for Your Shipments
+Choosing the Right Hopper Bottom Trucking Company for Your Shipments in Arkansas

 Here are some things to keep in mind when looking for a Hopper Bottom carrier: